What are the requirements for fostering a Bluebonnet equine?

 The rescue will cover the cost of disposal.
 We may need your assistance locating disposal options.

-In an emergency, who makes the decision to have the animal put down in an extreme medical situation?
+In an emergency, who makes the decision to have the animal euthanized in an extreme medical situation?

 BEHS’ Euthanasia Procedure Policy states that in a life-threatening emergency the foster home should attempt to contact the emergency contact person for euthanasia approval.
 If the foster home cannot reach any of the listed emergency contacts, he or she shall attempt to contact an officer or director for approval.
 If he or she cannot reach the emergency contacts, an officer, or a director, the foster home may authorize euthanasia if the attending veterinarian feels the equine needs to be euthanized immediately to prevent suffering.
 The foster home must then either email or call and leave a message for the emergency contact person within four hours.